Movement Disorders Center

 Deep Brain Stimulation

-Deep Brain Stimulation: Why Choose Wake Forest
+Deep Brain Stimulation: Why Choose Wake Forest Baptist

 Our physicians receive extensive training, and they are experts in all aspects of DBS—from preoperative screening, to the surgery itself, to the critical postoperative recovery period.

 Deep Brain Stimulation at Wake Forest: Experienced Surgeons, a State-of-the-Art Facility

 The surgery is performed in a state-of-the-art operating room suite, equipped with the latest technology, like our sophisticated image guidance that uses microelectrode recording to ensure optimal placement of the device.

 Following the surgery, you will receive specialized postoperative care and support.
 We will monitor you closely through follow-up appointments and can also introduce you to a vast network of support groups.